Breaking GUT Groups in F-Theory

 Such a $U(1)$ flux will break the GUT group $G=SU(5)$ to the subgroup which commutes with the $U(1)$, which is the Standard Model gauge group $SU(3) \times SU(2) \times U(1)$.
 Further we assume large volumes so that we can trust the predictions from the two derivative eight-dimensional Yang-Mills action.
 Then with this method of breaking the GUT group we recover the standard $SU(5)$ relations between the gauge couplings.

 Unfortunately this argument is too quick, for two reasons.
-As we will discuss in the next subsection, turning on such a flux leads to unacceptable triplets in the low energy spectrum.
-This problem can be addressed however by turning on a slightly more general type of $U(1)$ flux, so we will not worry about this here.
-The second issue is that the Yang-Mills theory is coupled to additional closed string modes which live in the bulk of spacetime, which may lead the abelian gauge fields to pick up a mass through the St\"uckelberg mechanism.
+As we will discuss in the next subsection, naively turning on such a flux leads to lepto-quarks in the low energy spectrum, which is unacceptable.
+Actually, as we will show later this problem is naturally resolved by a more careful examination of the flux we should turn on, so we will not worry about this here.
+The second issue is that the Yang-Mills theory is coupled to additional closed string modes which live in the bulk of space-time, which may lead the abelian gauge fields to pick up a mass through the St\"uckelberg mechanism.
 The $F$-theory effective action has a Chern-Simons term of the form\footnote{The reader might wonder why we don't consider couplings to other RR or NS potentials (we'd like to thank J. Maldacena for asking the question).
 For instance, naively one should also take couplings like $\int C^{(2)} \wedge {\rm Tr} (F \wedge F \wedge F)$ into account.
-However due to the $Sl(2,Z)$ monodromies, in a generic $F$-theory compactification there are no zero modes for any of the RR or NS potentials with two indices on ${R^4}$, except for $C^{(4)}_{RR}$.} \be \mathscr{L}_{12} \sim -{i\over 4 \pi}\int C_4 \wedge {\sf G} \wedge {\sf G} \ee Now we expand the four-form as follows: \be C_4 = C_2^M \wedge {\beta_M} , \qquad \beta_M \in H^2(B_3) \ee Note that these are bulk modes and know about all of $B_3$ (or more precisely, the section $\sigma_{B_3}$).
-We can expand the $G$-flux as \be {\sf G} = F_Y \wedge \omega^Y + G_{\rm internal} \ee where $\omega^Y \in \Lambda$ is the harmonic two-form giving rise to hypercharge.
+However due to the $Sl(2,Z)$ monodromies, in a generic $F$-theory compactification there are no zero modes for any of the RR or NS potentials with two indices on ${R^4}$, except for $C^{(4)}_{RR}$.
+This is clear from the $M$-theory description.} \be \mathscr{L}_{12}\ \sim\ -{i\over 4 \pi}\int C_4 \wedge {\sf G} \wedge {\sf G} \ee Now we expand the four-form as follows: \be C_4\ =\ C_2^M \wedge {\beta_M} , \qquad \beta_M \in H^2(B_3) \ee Note that these are bulk modes and know about all of $B_3$ (or more precisely, the section $\sigma_{B_3}$).
+We can expand the $G$-flux as \be {\sf G}\ =\ F_Y \wedge \omega^Y + G_{\rm internal} \ee where $\omega^Y \in \Lambda$ is the harmonic two-form giving rise to hypercharge.